OrganicFoodIncubator/website/content/services/product-development.md

  Our background in crafting delicious, safe, and FDA-compliant products is unmatched.
 We can expedite your [schedule process application](https://www.youtube.com/watch?v=H5DUuQhRGiE&list=PLejBWtM-V72jXgshMlwFLZDj1Kbmo082l&t=33s), refine your recipes quickly, and address any product challenges with ease.
 At OFI, we're more than just a service provider—we're problem solvers who are eager to help your product succeed.

 ![](/images/uploads/schedule-process.png "Schedule Process Steps")

+## Completing Your Scheduled Process

+### We Test It

+We test the pH levels of your product for shelf-life stability.

+### We Review It

+We review and offer suggestions on your recipe (You may accept or refuse them).

+## We Submit It

+We submit all the documents, recipe, and samples to the processing authority for you.

+### We Forward It

+When the scheduled process arrives we will notify you and forward it to you.

+## We Record It

+We submit all the documents, recipes, and samples to the relevant processing authorities for you.

 Navigating the USDA National Organic Plan (NOP) can be overwhelming.
 The OFI team has 15 years of experience working with a variety of USDA organic certifying bodies and can help develop your complete NOP  or adjust your formula so that it fits into the OFI plan for co-manufacturing at our site.
 As a guideline we use 15% as the additional cost for organic certification including fees and additional certified organic ingredient costs.